Silver Glenn Springs Florida

 The History Of Silver Glen Springs

-Silver Glen Springs is an important archeological site in Florida‘s history, so you’ll find a lot of early human settlement history here.
-There is archaeological evidence of the first natives from 3,000 years ago and some remains of settlements from more than 10,000 years ago.
+Silver Glen Springs is an important archeological site in Florida‘s history, so you’ll find a lot of evidence of early human settlement here.
+There is archaeological evidence of the first natives from 3,000 years ago, and some remains of settlements from more than 10,000 years ago.

-Here, you can find a large mound of shells considered the remains of animal species and human beings inhabited those lands.
+Here, you can find a large mound of shells, considered the remains of animals and humans who inhabited those lands.
 In 1930 and 1940, many of these shells were extracted to create roads, and now they are protected to preserve their history.

-In 1989, divers studied and found a network of tunnels with a length of 2000 linear feet.
+In 1989, divers discovered a network of tunnels measuring 2000 linear feet.

 Silver Glen Springs & Silver Glen Run